lsphillips/lsphillips.github.io/README.md

 ## Deployment

 The site is hosted through GitHub Pages.
-The deployment is faciliated by the [Build](.github/workflows/build.yml) GitHub Action Workflow, where it will perform a build and push the resulting artifact to the `gh-pages` branch of this repository.
+The deployment is faciliated by the [Build & Deploy](.github/workflows/build-and-deploy.yml) GitHub Action Workflow, where it will perform a build and deploy the resulting artifact GitHub Pages.

-The `gh-pages` branch contains a pre-configured `CNAME` file that will never be touched by the deployment process.

 ### DNS